Relative poset polytopes and semitoric degenerations: Marked relative poset polytopes

 \begin{remark} It should be mentioned that in~\cite{FFLP,FFP} MCOPs are studied within a larger continuous family termed \textit{marked poset polytopes}.
 However, the key combinatorial properties such as integrality, normality, pairwise Ehrhart-equivalence, etc.\ are proved in the generality of Definition~\ref{mcopdef} and do not hold for general marked poset polytopes. \end{remark}

 \begin{remark} Some of the above results can be applied to deduce curious new properties of MCOPs.
-In particular, using Theorem~\ref{mrppmultiproj} one obtains a multiprojective realization of an MCOP's toric variety and using Theorem~\ref{standard} one deduces that every MCOP is unimodularly equivalent to another MCOP $\cO_{C,O}(Q,\ll,\mu)$ with $(Q^*,\ll)$ linearly ordered. \end{remark}
+In particular, using Theorem~\ref{mrppmultiproj} one obtains a multiprojective realization of an MCOP's toric variety and using Theorem~\ref{standard} one deduces that every MCOP is unimodularly equivalent to another MCOP $\cO_{C,O}(Q,\ll,\mu)$ with $(Q^*,\ll)$ linearly ordered.
+Furthermore, Theorem~\ref{mrppmain} can be applied to the MRPP $\cR_\la(P,<,<')$ providing a family of semitoric degenerations of the toric variety of the coinciding MCOP $\cO_{C,O}(P,<,\la)$ with components given by MRPPs. \end{remark}

-Note that when $C=\varnothing$ the polytope $\cO_{C,O}(P,<,\la)$ is given by the inequalities $x_p\le x_q$ for $p<q$.
+Note that when $C=\varnothing$ the polytope $\cO_{C,O}(P,<,\la)$ is given by the inequalities $x_p\ge x_q$ for $p<q$.
 When $O=\varnothing$ the polytope is given by $x_p\ge 0$ for $p\in C$ and for any chain $a<p_1<\dots<p_r<b$ with $a,b\in P^*$ and $p_i\in C$.
 In particular, for $(P_\bd,<)$, $P_\bd^*$ and $\la$ as in the previous subsection the polytopes $\cO_{\varnothing,O}(P_\bd,<,\la)$ and $\cO_{C,\varnothing}(P_\bd,<,\la)$ given by these inequalities are known, respectively, as the Gelfand--Tsetlin polytope~(\cite{GT}) and the FFLV polytope~(\cite{FFL1}) of the $\mathfrak{gl}_n$-weight $\om_{d_1}+\dots+\om_{d_{l-1}}$ where $\om_i$ denotes the $i$th fundamental weight (see also~\cite{ABS}).
 We point out that it is more standard to consider Gelfand--Tsetlin and FFLV polytopes inside a larger space with coordinates labeled by \textit{all} pairs $1\le i\le j\le n$ but in both cases coordinates corresponding to $i,j$ with $p_{i,j}\notin P_\bd$ are constant throughout the polytope.
 Hence, Theorem~\ref{mcopasmrpp} provides \begin{cor} In the notations of Subsection~\ref{flags}, the polytope $\cR_\la(P_\bd,<,<_\varnothing)$ is the Gelfand--Tsetlin polytope of the $\mathfrak{gl}_n$-weight $\om_{d_1}+\dots+\om_{d_{l-1}}$ and $\cR_\la(P_\bd,<,<')$ is the FFLV polytope of this weight. \end{cor}

 For general $(P,<)$ and $\la$ the set of MRPPs of the form $\cR_\la(P,<,<')$ is strictly larger than the set of MCOPs of the form $\cO_{C,O}(P,<,\la)$.
 This can already be seen for posets with five elements.
 More importantly for us, MRPPs that are not MCOPs arise in the descriptions of semitoric degenerations of flag varieties given by Theorem~\ref{mainFFLV}.
 This is best seen in the Grassmannian case corresponding to $\bd=\{0,k,n\}$.
 In this case $\la=\om_{K_k}$ is fundamental and $\cJ(P_\bd,<)$ is in bijection with the vertex set of the FFLV polytope The subdivision considered in the theorem is found directly from Zhu's theorem as $\Theta_{\Pi_{k,n}}(w)$.
 Since a part in this subdivision has the form $\cR_\la(P_\bd,<'',<')$, its vertices are parametrized by $\cJ(P_\bd,<'')$ and, in view of Proposition~\ref{elementary}, it is natural to ask whether this part actually has the form $\cO_{C,O}(P_\bd,<'',\la)$ for some $C$ and $O$.
 This turns out to be false in general.